-Average room cost starts at about $220.00 US per night with the added bonus of free parking which is a rare treat in Orlando.
+The average room cost starts at about $220.00 per night with the added bonus of free parking, which is a rare treat in Orlando.
 By staying at the Lakeshore Reserve, you get to enjoy the pools, slides, lazy river and kid’s club at this property and also taking the lakeside walking trail to the JW Marriott and or the Ritz Carlton.
 Our kids love the many kids club activities and outdoor games offered at this luxurious property.
 You don’t have to be a Marriott timeshare owner to book a stay at this one of a kind resort.

 Contributed by: Ruth from Have Kiddos Will Travel

 Holiday Inn Resort Suites Waterpark